IEMDomain04/RAPID-Website/README.md

+### RAPID
+This website is exclusively for the subject “The Entrepreneurial Mind” and for Educational Purposes only.
+This website should not reproduce without the consent of us Group 4.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.